PrincessMaggy/Afribite/README.md

 - Created banner component to be used on the dashboard, advert and promotion pages
 - Created the Advert page
 - Created Dashboard page
 - Changed the alt text for the image tag in the banner component
+- Created nav Context
+- made side bar respnosive
+- made dasboard and advert page responsive

 ### Ogwo Ijeoma Precious Chidinma